Baccalaureate Degree Programs

 - No more than 64 semester hours or 96 quarter-hours are acceptable from two-year colleges.

 - No junior- or senior-level credit will be allowed for courses from two-year colleges.

 - No "F" grades will be accepted.

 - No preparatory/developmental classes below 100-level will be accepted.

-A student may earn a second bachelor's degree at Rocky Mountain College by taking a minimum of 30 additional credits in residence beyond the credits earned for the first bachelor's degree and by completing all requirements for a second major.
-Nine of the minimum additional credits for the second degree must be at the upper-division level.
-Students at the College may concurrently earn both bachelor's of science and bachelor's of arts degrees if they have a minimum of 150 credits and have fulfilled all requirements for both degrees.
+A student may earn a second bachelor's degree at Rocky Mountain College by taking a minimum of 150 credits (of which at least 49 must be upper-division) and by completing all requirements for declared majors.
 Students may also transfer to Rocky Mountain College to attain a second degree.
 These students must meet all degree requirements outlined for transfer students to Rocky Mountain College.
-Students wanting to obtain a second degree must file a written application to the Office of Student Records.
+Students wanting to obtain a second degree must file a graduation application to the Office of Student Records.